-City Staff continues to actively participate with York Region in all inflow and infiltration reduction programs and initiatives in order to satisfy MOE conditions of approval for the Southeast Collector Sewer.
+YANGHAR - initiatives in order to satisfy MOE conditions of approval for the Southeast Collector Sewer.
 A draft report of the Phase 2 Drainage Study has been completed.
-The microdrainage analysis of the Thornhill Area has been completed and a storm sewer system assessment model has been prepared.
+The micro- drainage analysis of the Thornhill Area has been completed and a storm sewer system assessment model has been prepared.
 The anticipated completion is Q2 of 2013.
 As a part of SWM Master Plan Class EA Study, an update to the Rainbow Creek Sub-watershed Study has been completed that includes the storm sewer system assessment of the study area.
 The anticipated completion is Q3 of 2013.
 1.3.6.
 Update the sanitary sewer by-law 2009-2010 Engineering and Public Works Legal and Finance The Region's by-law was passed late 2012, with only the food waste grinder portion still unresolved.
-Once the Water/Wastewater Engineer is hired, they will review the City's existing bylaw and re-write it to mirror the Region's by-law.
+Once the Water/Wastewater Engineer is hired, they will review the City's existing by- law and re-write it to mirror the Region's by-law.
 1.3.7.
 Create a stormwater by-law 2009-2010 Engineering and Public Works Legal and Finance A new study will be initiated to evaluate the full maintenance and replacement costs of the City's existing and future stormwater infrastructure.
 Although there was some research conducted on this issue as part of the 2009 Water and Wastewater Rate Study, it is essential to better identify and detail the potential funding gaps within the stormwater management program.
 The Study may start in Q3 of 2013 subject to Council approval.